AAlbers341/sqlalchemy-challenge/README.md

-Hawaii Trip

-Honolulu, Hawaii Vacation Analysis
-This is an analysis of time series temperature readings from various stations.
-To help plan this fictional trip, a climate analysis about this area helps outline how the weather is.

-# Dependencies
-## %matplotlib inline
-## from matplotlib import style
-## style.use('fivethirtyeight')
-## import matplotlib.pyplot as plt
-## import numpy as np
-## import pandas as pd
-## import datetime as dt

-# Data
-## hawaii.sqlite Database

-Flask App
-Designed Flask API based app to query the analysis from above.

-# Dependencies
-## import sqlalchemy
-## from sqlalchemy.ext.automap import automap_base
-## from sqlalchemy.orm import Session
-## from sqlalchemy import create_engine, func
-## import datetime as dt
-## from flask import Flask, jsonify

-# Documentation for Calls

-Availabe Routes:
-*Precipitation Scores
-/api/v1.0/precipitation

-*Stations and Activity Amount
-/api/v1.0/stations

-*Precipitation Scores of Most Active Station /api/v1.0/tobs

-*Use routes below for 'start' date or 'start' to 'end' date /api/v1.0/
-/api/v1.0//
+# Hawaii Trip - Vacation Analysis

+This project analyzes time series temperature readings from various stations in Honolulu, Hawaii.
+The goal is to provide valuable insights into the climate to help plan a fictional trip to this area.

+## Dependencies

+- `%matplotlib inline`
+- `from matplotlib import style`
+- `style.use('fivethirtyeight')`
+- `import matplotlib.pyplot as plt`
+- `import numpy as np`
+- `import pandas as pd`
+- `import datetime as dt`

+## Data

+### hawaii.sqlite Database

+The analysis is based on data stored in the `hawaii.sqlite` database.

+## Flask App

+A Flask API-based app has been designed to query the analysis results obtained above.

+### Dependencies

+- `import sqlalchemy`
+- `from sqlalchemy.ext.automap import automap_base`
+- `from sqlalchemy.orm import Session`
+- `from sqlalchemy import create_engine, func`
+- `import datetime as dt`
+- `from flask import Flask, jsonify`

+## Documentation for API Calls

+### Available Routes:

+1. Precipitation Scores:
+   - Endpoint: `/api/v1.0/precipitation`

+2. Stations and Activity Amount:
+   - Endpoint: `/api/v1.0/stations`

+3. Precipitation Scores of the Most Active Station:
+   - Endpoint: `/api/v1.0/tobs`

+4. Use the routes below for 'start' date or 'start' to 'end' date:

+   - Endpoint: `/api/v1.0/<start>`
+   - Endpoint: `/api/v1.0/<start>/<end>`

+Replace `<start>` and `<end>` with the desired date parameters.